Atlanta Motor Speedway plans resurfacing of patched-up track

 “We want to make sure what we’re creating is what the fans want to see.”

-Kyle Larson, who lost to Ryan Blaney in the March race in Atlanta, tweeted that he wished drivers had been consulted.
+Kyle Larson, who lost to Ryan Blaney in the March race in Atlanta, said he wished drivers had been consulted.

-“I wish they would talk to everybody about it,” Larson posted on his Twitter account.
+“I wish they would talk to everybody about it,” Larson said Tuesday on a Zoom call.
 “We have more experience than the fans, you know, I’ve raced hundreds of different racetracks.
 I feel like we have a better understanding of what really makes good racing.”

 Swift said “every kind of stickum” has been used to patch the track.